museumcomputernetwork/mcn-2020-git-haiku/index.md

-Lightning -
+When you say something,
-it needs but shiny wings and look
+Here along this way but I,
-And so it must be
+How soon it must die.